Abnormal Electrocardiogram Findings in Athletes

 Electrocardiographic changes in athletes usually reflect benign structural and electrical remodelling of the heart as an adaptation to regular physical training (athlete's heart) 1 2.

-In rare cases, abnormalities of an athlete’s EKG may be an expression of an underlying heart disease putting the athlete at risk of sudden cardiac death during sport 2.
+But, in rare cases, abnormalities of an athlete’s EKG may be an expression of an underlying heart disease putting the athlete at risk of sudden cardiac death during sport 2.

 It is imperative that EKG abnormalities resulting from intensive physical training and those potentially associated with an increased cardiovascular risk are properly defined.